thegetty/inventories-and-surveys/content/part-2/chapter-6.md

 A needs assessment can provide a baseline analysis of the content of existing information on heritage places, identify or confirm information gaps, and help define the scope of a new survey.
 The assessment may be broad based, such as one for a large-scale areawide survey (e.g., SurveyLA; see [chapter 5](/part-2/chapter-5/)) or focus on topics of immediate concern such as at-risk resources associated with new development or other activities.
 Considerations for completing a baseline analysis are discussed in more detail below.

 Oftentimes the need for a survey is concurrent with the need to develop a new inventory or to modernize, update, and enhance an existing one.
 Considerations for building and modernizing inventories are discussed in [part I](/part-1/).
-See also the section in [chapter 7](/part-2/chapter-7/) relating to the elements of a survey: **Technologies for Data Collection and Management**.
+See also the section in chapter 7 relating to the elements of a survey: [Technologies for Data Collection and Management](/part-2/chapter-7/#technologies-for-data-collection).

 A needs assessment can originate as a stand-alone activity for a new survey ([[Howe 2001]]) or can be the result of a broader study to evaluate the state of a preservation or heritage conservation program (see [[Philadelphia Historic Preservation Task Force 2019]]; [[Portland Historic Landmarks Commission 2018]]).